Diamond D-Jet – Executive Very Light Jet, Austria

 Diamond Aircraft Industries, based in Austria and Canada, has developed the D-Jet five-seat executive and owner-pilot jet.
 The aircraft was first revealed in 2002 and the first flight of the D-Jet took place on 18 April 2006 from the London International Airport, Ontario, home of Diamond's North American operations.

 First flight of the aircraft with the Williams FJ33-5A engine, which replaces the FJ33-15 as the production powerplant, was in October 2008.
 The new engine will be used for the certification process.
-The D-Jet is expected to enter service in mid-2009.
+Production of the D-jet is expected to begin in 2011 at the rate of two planes a month and then gradually increasing up to 16 jets a month.

 In May 2008, Smart Air, based in Luxembourg, ordered eight D-Jet aircraft plus options for the aircraft's first European fractional ownership programme.
-Deliveries are scheduled to begin in the first quarter of 2010.
+Deliveries were scheduled to begin in the first quarter of 2010, but have been delayed.
 Other orders include six for YourJet of Louisville, Kentucky and ten for Chartright Air Group of Mississauga, Canada.

 D-Jet construction